Kanchipuram in the pre-Pallava period: History

-Pre-historic Kanchipuram
+Prehistoric

 Henry Bruce Foote's discovery of pre-historic stone axe at Pallavaram in 1863 indicates that the region might have been occupied as early as the Stone Ages.
 Archaeological findings from a later period even indicate a thriving Iron Age settlement.
 Animal fossils and stone implements found at kanchipuram to the north-west of Chennai city could very well be over 85000 years old.

 'Dravida'

 The earliest references of Kanchipuram have been in the Sanskrit texts of Patanjali.
-The Dravida Kingdom of the Mahabharatha must have been centred on the Kanchipuram region.
+The Dravida kingdom of the Mahabharatha must have been centred on the Kanchipuram region.
 According to one tradition, Chandragupta Maurya's minister Chanakya was a native of Dravida.
 One of Chanakya's various names was Dramila, the Sanskrit form of "Tamilian".
 Kanchipuram is also mentioned as Satyavrataksetra in the Bhagavata Purana, after the king Satyavrata who ruled over the region.
 Eventually, all the kings of Kanchi until the time of the Pallavas, held the title "Satyaputra" or the "son of Satyavrata".